-Alright, so you are building or renovating a home, and it’s time to cut baseboards and trim, but how do you do this?
-The whole process is relatively simple once you get some practice and learn how to effectively use a compound miter saw to cut baseboard molding.
+Luckily, the whole process is relatively simple once you get some practice and learn how to effectively use a compound miter saw to cut baseboard molding.

-To help determine what’s required concerning the number of different angle cuts available for you to master and where exactly they are applicable regarding cutting and installing baseboard molding, we’ll help breakdown the basics, plus some more advanced stuff too.
+To help determine what’s required concerning the number of different angle cuts available for you to master and where exactly they are applicable regarding cutting and installing baseboard molding, we’ll help break down the basics, plus some more advanced stuff too.

-Whether it may be a miter angle, a bevel angle, an inside corner or an outside corner, we’ll touch on a bit of everything to help you determine the right course of action.
+Whether it may be a miter angle, a bevel angle, an inside corner, or an outside corner, we’ll touch on a bit of everything to help you determine the right course of action.

-As long as you know how to use your miter saw, this should really be a walk in the park.
+As long as you know how to use a miter saw, this should really be a walk in the park.
 It’s nothing difficult to accomplish as long as you are familiar with your power tools.

-Remember folks, a miter saw is a high powered saw with a circular blade, and that’s something you want to take caution with.
+Remember folks, a miter saw is a high-powered saw with a jagged razor-sharp circular blade, and that’s something you want to take caution with.
 Always ensure the saw is turned off and does not have power flowing to it before you place any wood on the cutting surface.

 Also, be sure to tie any long hair back, and don’t wear loose clothing either.
 Most important of all, always wear safety goggles in case any shards of wood go airborne.

 Be sure to measure all walls, from one corner to the next.
 This is how long the baseboards will need to be cut.
-While doing this, it is also wise to find where exactly the studs in the wall are, as the studs are what you will be attaching your newly cut baseboards too.
+While doing this, it is also wise to find where exactly the studs in the wall are, as the studs are what you will be attaching your newly cut baseboards to.

 Now might be a good time to utilize a stud finder if you’ve got one.
 Once you’ve located the studs, simply measure and mark where they are.